The growing list of hackings ahead of the 2018 midterm elections

 August 15, Hans Keirstead

-Documents obtained by Rolling Stone revealed that for the past year the FBI had investigated numerous cyberattacks—some successful—that targeted Hans Keirstead, a Democratic challenger of Rep. Dana Rohrabacher (R-Calif.) widely referred to as “Putin’s favorite congressman.”
+Documents obtained by Rolling Stone revealed that for the past year the FBI had investigated numerous cyberattacks—some successful—that targeted Hans Keirstead, a Democratic challenger of Rep. Dana Rohrabacher (R-Calif.), widely referred to as “Putin’s favorite congressman.”

 After coming in third in the state’s June 5 primary, Keirstead went on to endorse fellow Democratic candidate Harley Rouda to face Rohrabacher.
-But Keirstead’s campaign said that it was now publicizing the hacking efforts in order to sound the alarm and warn voters.
+But Keirstead’s campaign said it was now publicizing the hacking efforts in order to sound the alarm and warn voters.
 “It is clear from speaking with campaign professionals around the country that the sustained attacks the Keirstead for Congress campaign faced were not unique but have become the new normal for political campaigns in 2018,” campaign manager Kyle Quinn-Quesada told Rolling Stone.

 August 18, David Min